Identity Governance Blog

 In this post, we’ll explain why organizations are still using legacy IGA systems, articulate legacy system migration challenges and risks, and show why it’s time to move past outdated systems and implement legacy system migration.

-What is a legacy IGA system?
+What Is a Legacy IGA System?

 A legacy or in-house (home-grown) IGA system is a solution purpose-built to enable a specific set of users in a specific place to access specific data and application assets.
 IGA using a legacy system most often requires an administrator to perform a manual process whenever a user’s status or level of privileged access changes.
 Legacy systems frequently require custom coding to integrate with an environment.
 Additional coding is often necessary whenever an organization’s infrastructure is patched or updated.
 Legacy system examples usually feature software developed using now obsolete, unsupported technologies.